PHX2600/The-Archive/forum/General Discussion/1560 - Chicago VPS FAIL.md

 Posted by **PHLAK** on Thu February 23rd, 2012 05:57:12 PM

-[quote=&quot;Automated Penguin&quot;:3sq3ildg]I should probably stop kicking them in the teeth and just enjoy what I got.[/quote:3sq3ildg]
+[quote="Automated Penguin":3sq3ildg]I should probably stop kicking them in the teeth and just enjoy what I got.[/quote:3sq3ildg]

 This is the wrong community to be proposing that.